rust-stuco/lectures/week5/slides.md

 # Functions that never return

 Consider the following code, what should the type of `x` be?

 ```rust
 let x = loop { println!("forever"); };
 ```

-* It isn't clear right?
+* This is not immediately obvious, right?

 ---